niraj-khatiwada/flutter-rust/README.md

 </div>

 ## Building
-This project uses `cargo-run-bin` to use `wasm-pack` to build from `Cargo.toml` instead of using it globally.
+This project uses `cargo-run-bin` to use `flutter_rust_bridge_codegen` to build from `Cargo.toml` instead of using it globally.
 This makes sure there's no any "It works on my machine" drama.
 So make sure to install [cargo-run-bin](https://crates.io/crates/cargo-run-bin) globally:

 ```
 cargo install cargo-run-bin